omar-dev0/omar-dev0/README.md

 ---

 ## **🚀 About Me**
-- 🌱 I’m currently Flutter mentor at Route Academy
+- 🌱 I’m currently a Flutter mentor at Route Academy.
 - 🧑‍💻 I enjoy solving problems with code and crafting pixel-perfect UIs.
 - 🎯 My goal is to contribute to impactful open-source projects.
 - 📫 Reach me at **oo143043@gmail.com**.